To improve your performance – or to just stay fit – you need several essential pieces in the puzzle of ultimate fitness:

 Most people can recover fairly quickly after one night of poor sleep but when you string two or more together, the compounding effects show up in our mood.
 This disposition can be short-lived, but when a lack of sleep becomes the norm, a person’s bad mood can become chronic.

 The old saying, “Where the head goes, the body follows” holds true.
-The longer your thoughts and mood stay negative, the less active you’ll become, workouts will be missed, a once healthy diet gets replaced with takeaways and projects and productivity can get bogged down in the mud.
+The longer your thoughts and mood stay negative, the less active you’ll become, workouts will be missed, a once healthy diet gets replaced with drive-up windows, and projects and productivity can get bogged in the mud.
 On the other hand, the lack of routines and healthy habits may further impair sleep quality, which can lead to getting stuck in a vicious circle.

 Just like the rest of your body, your brain needs sleep, too, to have a break, recover from the normal stress of life, and feel free to do what it wants for a change.